• Skip to main content

 How to beat the crowds in White Sands National Park

-In comparison to other national parks, the park is small in size, so you'll be able to tour it and undertake most activities within a day.
+Compared to other national parks, the park is small, so you'll be able to tour it and undertake most activities within a day.

 While you should ideally arrive early for cooler temperatures and to beat crowds (and obtain a backcountry camping permit, once open, since they're only given in person from the visitor center on a first-come, first-serve basis), the best time to arrive at White Sands National Park is 2-3 hours prior to sunset.